Russlewisbo/markdown-cv/index.md

 ## Professional Experience

 `2013-Present`
-__Associate Professor of Infectious Diseases (MED/17) with Tenure | Dipartimento di Scienze Mediche e Chirurgiche, Alma Mater Studiorum Università di Bologna__ | Bologna, Italy
+__Associate Professor of Infectious Diseases with Tenure (MED/17 | Dipartimento di Scienze Mediche e Chirurgiche, Alma Mater Studiorum Università di Bologna__ | Bologna, Italy

 `2011-2012`
-__Full Professor with Tenure, University of Houston College of Pharmacy, Department of Clinical and Administrative Sciences__ | Houston, Texas
+__Full Professor with Tenure, Department of Clinical and Administrative Sciences, University of Houston College of Pharmacy__ | Houston, Texas

 `2005-2011`
-__Associate Professor with Tenure, University of Houston College of Pharmacy, Department of Clinical and Administrative Sciences__ | Houston, Texas
+__Associate Professor with Tenure, Department of Clinical and Administrative Sciences, University of Houston College of Pharmacy, __ | Houston, Texas

 `2005-2007`
-__Chair, ad interm, University of Houston College of Pharmacy, Department of Clinical and Administrative Sciences__ | Houston, Texas
+__Chair, ad interm,Department of Clinical and Administrative Sciences, University of Houston College of Pharmacy__ | Houston, Texas

 `2000-2011`
 __Adjunct Faculty, Division of Infectious Diseases, Infection Control and Employee Health, The University of Texas M.D.
 Anderson Cancer Center__ |  Houston, Texas

 `1999-2005`
-__Assitant Professor, University of Houston College of Pharmacy, Department of Clinical and Administrative Sciences__ | Houston, Texas
+__Assitant Professor, Department of Clinical and Administrative Sciences, University of Houston College of Pharmacy__ | Houston, Texas

 ## Education